Morris Park Aerodrome: The Fledglings

 In attendance at the 1908 exhibition was painter Rudolph Dirks, better known as the cartoonist who drew The Katzenjammer Kids.
-Based on his experiences at the show, Dirks created an oil-on-linen painting titled The Fledglings.
-After the show, Dirks quickly returned to his studio in Manhattan where he began work on the painting, working from some rough pencil sketches he had made at the show.
-Not having any prepared canvas on hand and wishing to begin work quickly so as not to let his memories of the event fade, Dirks repurposed a linen window shade to use as a canvas.
+His experiences at the show gave Dirks an idea for a painting which would focus more on the people in the crowd than on the machines, and he began recording what he was seeing in rough pencil sketches.
+That evening, Dirks quickly returned to his studio in Manhattan where he began to paint.
+Not having any prepared canvas on hand and wishing to begin work quickly so as not to let his memories of the event fade, he repurposed a window shade to use as a canvas.

-The painting is considered by aviation historian Tom Crouch to be "the earliest serious artistic reaction to the dawn of the air age".
+The resulting oil-on-linen painting, titled The Fledglings, is considered by aviation historian Tom Crouch to be "the earliest serious artistic reaction to the dawn of the air age".
 It was donated by Dirks' son to the National Air and Space Museum where, as of 2025, it is on display in the Early Flight exhibit.